Nishthabandul/hackathon/README.md

 Together, let’s make this platform even better! 🚀

----

 ## 📜 **License**
 📖 This project is licensed under the [MIT License](LICENSE).

----

 ## 📬 **Contact**

 For questions or feedback, reach out:
 - **Name**: Nishtha Bandul
 - 📧 **Email**: nishtha084bteceai23@igdtuw.ac.in

----

-Let me know if you'd like further customization or additional sections! 😊